-There are no monetary benefits directly associated with nomination of a structure to the Lawrence

-Register of Historic Places at this time.
+There are no monetary benefits directly associated with nomination of a structure to the Lawrence Register of Historic Places at this time.
 However, Chapter 22 of the Code of the City of Lawrence does identify mechanisms for financial incentives.
 If these programs become available in the future, structures listed on the Lawrence Register will be eligible for participation.

-Listing on the local register does help preserve built resources important to Lawrence's history and helps to maintain streetscapes in older neighborhoods through environs reviews.
+Listing on the local Register does help preserve built resources important to Lawrence's history and helps to maintain streetscapes in older neighborhoods through environs reviews.

 The original information submitted with nominations for properties to the Lawrence Register is kept on file in the City Planning office for public review and consultation with regard to development projects within the notification area.
 Copies of this information are also on file at the Kansas Collection in Spencer Research Library on the University of Kansas main campus and at the Watkin's Community Museum.
-This type of information is useful, for example, for research on the growth and development of the City of Lawrence.
+This type of information is useful, for example, if present or future property owners seek nomination to the State or National Register of Historic Places.